kimbring2/gym-stratego/README.md

 <img src="images/stratego_logo.png" width="400">

 The DeepMind uses the Stratego game as enviroment at the paper titled [Mastering Stratego, the classic game of imperfect information](https://www.deepmind.com/blog/mastering-stratego-the-classic-game-of-imperfect-information).
-At this paper, they used the algorithm called DeepNash to find the Nash equilibrium when training the agent using Deep Reinformance Learning.
+At this paper, they used the algorithm called DeepNash to find the Nash equilibrium when training the agent using the Deep Reinforment Learning.

 # Reference
 - Custom OpenAI Gym code: https://github.com/vadim0x60/heartpole